usnpeepoo/cmss13-design-docs/jobs/warcorrespondent.md

 ## Goals

 1. Create a role that's interesting and provides new oppirtunities along with spicing up the game, the WC is contextually different from any other role in the game, providing leeway for players to get creative with the way they play their character in this role.
-2. Create a roleplay-centric role that's differentiated from the CL enough to be its own thing
+2. Create a roleplay-centric role that's different enough from the CLto be its own thing,

 ## Non-goals